mulesoft-labs/passport-oauth2-client-password/README.md

 OAuth 2.0 client password authentication strategy for [Passport](https://github.com/jaredhanson/passport).

+*This module has been deprecated.
+The current version is now located at:https://github.com/mulesoft/passport-oauth2-client-password https://github.com/mulesoft/passport-oauth2-client-password*

 This module lets you authenticate requests containing client credentials in the request body, as [defined](http://tools.ietf.org/html/draft-ietf-oauth-v2-27#section-2.3.1) by the OAuth 2.0 specification.
 These credentials are typically used protect